finite-element/finite-element-course/doc/source/8_nonlinear_problems.rst

    .. hint::

       It is an exceptionally useful aid to debugging to have your Newton iteration print out the value of the error norm and the iteration number for each iteration.
+If you wish to see the printed output while running the test, you can pass the ``-s`` option to ``py.test``.

    .. hint::